 Your Path To Success

-This program is an 6 week program designed to slowly help you implement new habits following the principles of a high-fat low-carb dietary approach.
-The key is to follow the program week by week but don’t stress if you can’t implement everything that is suggested.
+This program is an 6 week program designed to help you implement new habits following the principles of a high-fat low-carb dietary approach.
+The key is to follow the program week by week and implement all aspects (carb cycling, intermittent fasting, workouts) but don’t stress if you can’t implement everything right away.
 Just do what you can and move through the program at whatever pace is comfortable for you, what feels good for YOUR body and YOUR lifestyle.